 Christine ias a former US national team member with many successes including a win at the 2004 Santa Cruz Classic Criterium.

-In 2001 she made the US national team and competed at the Cyclo-Cross World Championships, and later that year she took 9th in the Heerlen World Cup (Netherlands) and 8th in the Wetzikon World Cup in Switzerland, The following year saw her finishing 29th in the World Championships in 2004 she took the win at Santa Cruz Classic.
+In 2001 she made the US national team and competed at the Cyclo-Cross World Championships.
+Later that year she took 9th in the Heerlen World Cup (Netherlands) and 8th in the Wetzikon World Cup in Switzerland.
+2003 saw her finishing 29th in the World Championships in 2004 she took the win at Santa Cruz Classic.